xmake-io/xmake-docs/manual/conditions.md

 #### Is the current compilation architecture

-You can this api to check the configuration command: `xmake f -a armv7`
+You can use this api to check the configuration command: `xmake f -a armv7`

 ```lua
 -- if the current architecture is x86_64 or i386